CSCfi/Kielipankki-utilities/docs/howto_archive_signed_agreements.md

 [Login to the contract register] (https://sopimus.helsinki.fi/)

+From the list of folders on the left, open "H402 Digitaalisten ihmistieteiden osasto" under "Humanistinen tiedekunta".

 1. On the top left corner, select **Uusi dokumentti** > **Tallenna tiedosto**.

 Add the PDF file including the signed agreement and click on **Lataa tiedosto uuteen dokumenttiin**.